• Skip to primary navigation

 • Porcini mushroom powder - a secret flavor ingredient for vegan soup broth.
 Adds extra savory, umami depth of flavor to the broth.
 Available at grocery stores, specialty spice stores, in bulk, online or make your own porcini mushroom powder (recipe below).

-• Dairy Free Soup: to keep the soup dairy free, use coconut cream/milk in a can, powdered coconut cream (reconstituted) or vegan heavy cream.
+• Dairy Free Soup: to keep this cauliflower soup dairy free, use coconut cream/milk in a can, powdered coconut cream (reconstituted) or vegan heavy cream.

 How to Make Dairy Free Cauliflower Soup